Ivan1248/gyroflow/README.md

 - Motion direction alignment – the virtual camera is pointed in the direction of motion estimated using relative pose estimation.
 Using the back camera stream is supported.
 - GPS synchronization – GPX files can be loaded, synchronized with the motion estimated from IMU data and motion direction alignment.
 - GPS data visualization – a simple map and GPS course angle alignment chart option in the timeline.
+- Frame sampling based on GPS coordinate sampling (pre-defined or based on a distance interval).

 ## Data extraction from omnidirectional videos